sourcegraph/sourcegraph-public-snapshot/doc/code_insights/language_insight_quickstart.md

 This controls who else can see your insight.

 Anything set to "Personal" won't be visible by anyone else.
-Otherwise, everyone in the selected organization (who has also enabled code insights) can see your insight.
+Otherwise, everyone in the selected organization can see your insight (if they have also enabled [the feature flag](quickstart.md#1-enable-the-experimental-feature-flag)).

 ### 7. Click "create code insight" to view and save your insight